You probably googled this question as you have a tub of Vaseline that has been sitting in your medicine cabinet for years.

 The potential human health impact of MOH varies widely; so-called 'aromatic' MOH may act as genotoxic carcinogens (that is they may damage DNA, the genetic material of cells, as well as cause cancer), while some 'saturated' MOH can accumulate in human tissue and may cause adverse effects in the liver.
 In the European Union, some low- and medium-viscosity MOH are authorised for use as food additives

-With that being on the table that opens the door to many more questions, but not a whole lot of answers.
+Now all of this info might be worth considering.
+At least it looks more serious then the few issues noted above.
+This opens the door to many more questions, but not a whole lot of answers.
 Let’s continue.

 Though generally regarded as safe, the components that are removed from the oil during the refining process of petroleum jelly are carcinogenic in some cases.
 "Vaseline supposedly has all of these [components] removed," Dr. Dattner says.
 "But there are probably plenty of petroleum jelly imitators, and one doesn't always know the extent that they're removed."
 Denno also points out that, since petroleum jelly can be found in "different grades of purity," you don't always know how non-toxic your petroleum jelly-based beauty products really are.

-While it appears that the company reached out to HuffPost for clarification on a few points, as you see where the article has been edited and a few things added, most notably.
+While it appears that Unilever (the makers of Vaseline) reached out to HuffPost for clarification on a few points, as you see where the article has been edited and a few things added, most notably:

 Is Vaseline toxic?

 We can not answer that question just yet.
-For something to be considered toxic there has to be studies that suggest that there are chemicals in a substance that over time lead to amounts that are carcinogenic.
+For something to be considered toxic there has to be studies that suggest that there are chemicals in a substance that are over acceptable thresholds that could pose health risks.

 Let’s continue with the investigation.